-Do not climb on the engine.
-The engine has not been designed with mounting or dismounting locations.
+Do not climb on the engine or the radiator.
+The engine and radiator have not been designed with mounting or dismounting locations.

 Refer to the OEM for the location of foot and hand holds for your specific application.

 Before Starting Engine